Patrick Henry was on a roll.

 “… may profit by their example,” he concluded.
 It may or may not have been what he’d originally planned to say.

-It was May 29, 1765, when Henry delivered his “Caesar-Brutus” speech against the Stamp Act on May 29, 1765, in Virginia’s Capitol building.
-It was an early milestone on the long and treacherous path that transformed British subjects into American citizens.
+It was May 29, 1765, when Henry delivered his “Caesar-Brutus” speech against the Stamp Act, in Virginia’s Capitol building.
+The event was an early milestone on the long and treacherous path that transformed British subjects into American citizens.

 This post contains affiliate links.
 For more information, click here.

-Eleven years later, on May 15, 1776, in the same building, Virginia’s elected representatives voted to instruct the colony’s delegation to the Continental Congress in Philadelphia to call for a vote on independence from Britain.
+Eleven years later, on May 15, 1776, in the same building, Virginia’s elected representatives instructed the colony’s delegation to the Continental Congress in Philadelphia to call for a vote on American independence from Britain.
+Six weeks later, the 13 colonies declared themselves free and independent states.

 Williamsburg’s first Capitol was built during 1701-05.
 The brick building featured a distinctive open central arcade or “piazza”.
 It hosted the Burgesses, as well as the Governor’s Council and the General Court, until fire destroyed it in 1747.

-The second Capitol at Williamsburg was built during 1751-53 on the foundations of the first.
-To the modern eye, the Palladian design was less unique than its predecessor, but it did inspire imitations, including Thomas Jefferson’s design for Monticello.
-This was the structure where the Burgesses met during the decades that yielded the American Revolution.
+The Palladian second Capitol at Williamsburg was built during 1751-53 on the foundations of the first.
+This was the structure where the Burgesses met in the decades that led up to the American Revolution.

-A little more than 50 years later, Colonial Williamsburg opened a reconstruction of the first Capitol in 1934.
+A little more than 50 years later, in 1934, Colonial Williamsburg opened a reconstruction of the first Capitol.